After plowing his car into a crowd outside an LA nightclub, the driver was beaten and shot by bystanders, police say

 The man believed to have shot Ramirez remains at large.
 Police said he was last seen wearing a blue Dodgers jacket.
 Officials previously said they believe he used a silver revolver in the shooting.

-Ramirez has a lengthy criminal history, including at least 11 criminal cases that range from misdemeanors to felonies, according to the Associated Press.
+Ramirez has a lengthy criminal history, including at least 11 criminal cases that range from misdemeanors to felonies, the AP reported.
 He was on parole at the time of Saturday’s crash, but it’s unclear for which case.

+In 2020, Ramirez was sentenced for attacking a man outside a Whole Foods the previous year, according to court documents.

 CNN is attempting to identify an attorney representing him in the nightclub crash.